 What is Lark Camp?

-It’s an unparalleled weeklong world music and dance event that takes place in three different camping areas within one park – The Mendocino Woodlands.
+It’s an unparalleled weeklong world culture, music, song, and dance event that takes place in three different camping areas within one park – The Mendocino Woodlands.
 Each has a musical theme, and hosts workshops, sessions, and dances.
 Campers choose one of the camps to “live in” for the week, but may attend workshops and events in any camp, traveling by free shuttle, walking, or your own bicycle.
 Most campers prefer to camp for the whole week, but you may also come for “half-camp”, either the first four days, or the second four days.

 Workshops are offered for a variety of levels for adults and young adults; families with young supervised children are welcome.
 In Camp One, there are kids’ programs that include instrument making, art projects, and a wonderful Kid’s Play that is rehearsed, costumed, and performed on the last night of camp.
 (The Mendocino Woodlands Camp Association also offers environmental education programs for children.)